DamienPup/mcmod-rainbowstuff/README.md

 # Rainbow Stuff Relase 1.0.0

-Crafting Recipes:\n
+Crafting Recipes:

-Rainbow Ore needs to be mined.\n
+Rainbow Ore needs to be mined.

-Rainbow Nuggets Recipe:\n
+Rainbow Nuggets Recipe:

-X\n
+X

-where X is Rainbow Ingot.\n
+where X is Rainbow Ingot.

-Rainbow Ingots Recipe:\n
+Rainbow Ingots Recipe:

-XXX\n
+XXX

-XXX\n
+XXX

-XXX\n
+XXX

-where X is Rainbow Nugget.\n
+where X is Rainbow Nugget.

-or\n
+or

-X where X is Rainbow Block\n
+X where X is Rainbow Block.

-Rainbow Block Recipe:\n
+Rainbow Block Recipe:

-XXX\n
+XXX

-XXX\n
+XXX

-XXX\n
+XXX

-where X is Rainbow Ingot\n
+where X is Rainbow Ingot.

-Rainbow armor cna be crafted lke normal armor\n
+Rainbow armor cna be crafted lke normal armor.

-The same can be sais for Rainbow tools execpt that you need Rainbow Sticks instead of Stick\n
+The same can be said for Rainbow tools execpt that you need Rainbow Sticks instead of Sticks.

-Rainbow Stick Recipe:\n
+Rainbow Stick Recipe:

- N\n
+ N

-XSX\n
+XSX

- N\n
+ N

-where X is Rainbow Ingot, N is Rainbow Nugget, and S is Stick.\n
+where X is Rainbow Ingot, N is Rainbow Nugget, and S is Stick.